How to Choose a Tree Care Service

 Although several area companies rate quite high for the quality of their work, the news is not all good.
 In addition to complaints of lousy customer service by companies that rate poorly, customers often complained of being overcharged, getting poor results, and having their property damaged by careless, untrained workers.

-Our Ratings Tables also show counts of complaints we gathered from the Better Business Bureau for a recent three-year period, the number of complaints on file with the Consumer Protection Division of the Illinois Office of the Attorney General for a recent two-year period, and complaint rates relative to the volume of work companies do.
+Our Ratings Tables also show counts of complaints we gathered from the Better Business Bureau for a recent three-year period and complaint rates relative to the volume of work companies do.
 Click here for more information on reported complaint counts and rates.

 Check with companies to see if they will accept payment after the job is finished.
 This gives you leverage to ensure work is done properly and on time.
 Most companies will allow you to withhold the entire amount until completion, but a few require customers to pay at least half earlier.
 If possible, make all payments by credit card, which allows you to dispute the payment if things don’t go as planned.